William Dannemeyer: Congress

-He gained national notoriety with his proposals to stop the emerging AIDS epidemic in the late 1980s, such as banning HIV-positive immigrants.
+He gained national notoriety with his proposals to contain the spread of AIDS during the 1980s, such as banning HIV-positive immigrants.
 He was the only prominent politician to support the LaRouche movement's Proposition 64 in 1986.
 Another California ballot initiative he backed, Proposition 102, would have mandated widespread testing, tracing of sexual partners by state authorities, and a mandatory quarantine of persons with AIDS.
 It failed by a considerable margin.
 He did succeed in pushing hospitals to notify post-1977 recipients of blood transfusions that they were at risk.
 In 1989 he published Shadow in the Land: Homosexuality in America, attacking the gay rights movement.
 In 1985, Dannemeyer advocated barring persons with AIDS from working in the healthcare industry, stating that there was already "a requirement that nurses who are AIDS victims not work in maternity [wards] because a person with AIDS emits a spore that has been known to cause birth defects."
 That stated, by 1994, he was open to the AIDS dissent movement and the views of UC Berkeley Professor Peter Duesberg and called for a full-scale Congressional investigation into the HIV = AIDS hypothesis.

 In 1992, Dannemeyer did not run for reelection to the United States House of Representatives.
 Instead, he ran for the Republican nomination for U.S. Senator, but lost to fellow Orange County Republican John F. Seymour.

 Post-Congressional activities

 In 1994, Dannemeyer ran for the Republican nomination for U.S. Senator, but lost to Michael Huffington.
 After leaving public office, he remained a harsh critic of the Clinton administration.
+During his 1994 campaign for the Senate, Dannemeyer was an early proponent of the Clinton body count conspiracy theory, and sent an alleged list of victims to congressional leadership.

 In September 2006, Dannemeyer sent a letter to the California Attorney General and other officials arguing that Laci Peterson had been killed by members of a Satanic cult, not by Scott Peterson.